awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-iam-instance-profile.md

      ]
    }
    ```
+**Note**
+If you want to use [ IAM authorization](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-authorization) or Amazon Virtual Private Cloud \(VPC\) endpoints with CodeDeploy, you will need to add more permissions\.
+See [Use CodeDeploy with Amazon Virtual Private Cloud](https://docs.aws.amazon.com/codedeploy/latest/userguide/vpc-endpoints) for more information\.

 1. From the same directory, call the create\-role command to create an IAM role named **CodeDeployDemo\-EC2\-Instance\-Profile**, based on the information in the first file:
 **Important**